davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 #### __Learning: estimating transition and emission matrices__

-Given an observation sequence $$W$$ and the associated states $$T$$ how can we learn the HMM parameters, that is, the matrices $$A$$ and $$B$$ ?
+Given an observation sequence $$W$$ and the associated states $$T$$ how can we learn the HMM parameters, that is, the matrices $$A$$ and $$B$$?

-In a HHM supervised scenario this is done by applying the __Maximum Likelihood Estimation__ principle, which will compute the matrices.
+Using an HHM in a supervised scenario is done by applying the __Maximum Likelihood Estimation__ principle, which will compute the matrices.

-This is achieved by counting how many times each event occurs in the corpus and normalizing the counts to form proper probability distributions.
+This is achieved by counting how many times each event occurs in the corpus and normalising the counts to form proper probability distributions.
 We need to count 4 quantities which represent the counts of each event in the corpus:

 __Initial counts__: $$\displaystyle C_{\text{init}} (t_{k}) = \sum_{m=1}^{M} 1(t_{1}^m = t_{k})$$
 <br>(how often does state $$t_{k}$$ is the initial state)